 "We've heard in the past that customers felt our code wasn't transparent enough, that we generated messy code," she told CNET.
 “We’ve really focused on generating clean, industry-standard HTML code."

-At this time, better takes on WYSIWYG (I see you, DreamWeaver) had taken hold in the market, and soon enough, more sophisticated code-based solutions to building websites (hello, Bootstrap!) took hold of the market.
+At this time, better takes on WYSIWYG (I see you, DreamWeaver) had taken hold in the market, and soon enough, more sophisticated code-based solutions to building websites (hello, Bootstrap!) gained the upper hand.

 It wasn’t enough, and by mid-2006, the app had been superseded by other Microsoft offerings—including Expression Web, itself a platform that Microsoft later discontinued.